 Instructions

-• Add Tomato sauce and tomato paste and stir to combine.
-Add the diced tomatoes, Italian seasoning, and salt and pepper to taste.
+• Finish red sauce: Add whole peeled tomatoes, squishing them into the sauce, and tomato sauce and stir to combine.
+Add Italian seasoning, salt and pepper to taste.
 Stir.
 Cover and allow the sauce to simmer for about 20-30 minutes on low heat, stirring occasionally.
 Right before using the red sauce in the lasagna, stir in the reserved crumbled ground beef and sausage, and fresh basil.

 • Cook Pasta: While the red sauce simmers boil the lasagna noodles for half the time suggested on the box.
 Drain into a large colander and sprinkle them with a tiny bit of olive oil to keep them from sticking together.
 (You can skip this step if you are using no-boil noodles).